-Jacobs Engineering Group Inc (NYSE:JEC) investors should pay attention to an increase in activity from the world’s largest hedge funds lately.
-JEC was in 26 hedge funds’ portfolios at the end of September.
-There were 16 hedge funds in our database with JEC holdings at the end of the previous quarter.
-At the end of this article we will also compare JEC to other stocks including Aluminum Corp. of China Limited (ADR) (NYSE:ACH), CubeSmart (NYSE:CUBE), and TransUnion (NYSE:TRU) to get a better sense of its popularity.
+Jacobs Engineering Group Inc (NYSE:JEC) investors should pay attention to a decrease in hedge fund interest in recent months.
+JEC was in 29 hedge funds’ portfolios at the end of September.
+There were 32 hedge funds in our database with JEC positions at the end of the previous quarter.
+Our calculations also showed that JEC isn’t among the 30 most popular stocks among hedge funds (click for Q3 rankings and see the video below for Q2 rankings).

-At the end of the third quarter, a total of 26 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of 63% from the second quarter.
-With hedge funds’ capital changing hands, there exists an “upper tier” of noteworthy hedge fund managers who were upping their stakes considerably (or already accumulated large positions).
+Heading into the fourth quarter of 2019, a total of 29 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of -9% from the second quarter of 2019.
+The graph below displays the number of hedge funds with bullish position in JEC over the last 17 quarters.
+With hedgies’ capital changing hands, there exists a few notable hedge fund managers who were increasing their stakes significantly (or already accumulated large positions).